Frequently asked questions about Croatia’s digital nomad permit: Guide for 2023

 While most police stations have a dedicated foreigners desk for processing residence permits, most of the workers will still not speak English.
 Either they don’t speak it, are not comfortable speaking it, or they just want to make it as difficult for you as possible.
 They are under no obligation to speak English to you.

-In addition, Croatia does not have a standardized residence process like western European nations.
-There is a lot of a gray area and tons of discretion on the part of the individuals working for the police.
+In addition, Croatia does not have a standardized residence process like Western European nations.
+There is a lot of gray area and tons of discretion on the part of the individuals working for the police.
 They can make it harder, and stonewall you entirely if they feel like it.